Pikku-a/nixie-tube-clock-wallpaper/README.md

 ## How to use it

+### 1. Requirements
+- Operating System: Linux
+- Desktop Environment: Gnome.
+(Cinnamon also works somehow, but there is flickering.)
+- libgraphicsmagick++-q16-12 package? (sudo apt install libgraphicsmagick++-q16-12)

-### 1. Run it
+### 2. Run it

+Double-click the nixie-clock file.
-Right click the file named nixie-clock and select "execute".
+(*Alternative way 1:* Right click the file named nixie-clock and select "execute". *Alternative way 2:* open the terminal in the folder of the program and write ./nixie-clock
-Or open the terminal in the folder of the program and write ./nixie-clock You might need to right click, select "Properties", go to "Permissions" tab and enable "Allow executing file as program"
+You might need to right click, select "Properties", go to "Permissions" tab and enable "Allow executing file as program"

 ### 2. Set it as a Startup app